igormironchik/qt-widgets-on-real-example/chapter02/camera.md

 }
 ```

-m_cfg.camera() is saved device name configured in the options dialog, when the application
+`m_cfg.camera()` is saved device name configured in the options dialog, when the application
 started it reads configuration and initializes camera, we just are looking for saved
-camera in the system, and if found allocating new QCamera, QCameraImageCapture objects,
+camera in the system, and if found allocating new `QCamera`, `QCameraImageCapture` objects,
-set view finder - our video surface (m_frames).
+set view finder - our video surface (`m_frames`).

-We connected to QCamera::statusChanged signal to set a resolution of the camera, we
+We connected to `QCamera::statusChanged` signal to set a resolution of the camera, we
-need to do it exactly in QCamera::LoadedStatus state, as only there we can ask the
+need to do it exactly in `QCamera::LoadedStatus` state, as only there we can ask the
 camera for supported viewfinder settings.

 ```cpp